BisratJ/requirement-analysis/README.md

 ### Functional Requirements

-These specify what the system should do—its features and functionality.
+These define **what the system should do**—its features and operations.

 **Examples (Booking System):**
-- Users can search for available properties based on location and date.
+- Users can search for properties by location and date.
-- Admins can create, update, or delete property listings.
+- Admins can create, update, or remove listings.
-- Users can make and manage bookings.
+- Users can complete a booking and receive confirmation.
 - Users can register and log in securely.

 ### Non-functional Requirements

-These define how the system performs its functions, focusing on performance, usability, reliability, and security.
+These describe **how the system performs**, focusing on aspects like performance, security, and scalability.

 **Examples (Booking System):**
-- The system should respond to search queries in under 2 seconds.
+- Search results should load within 2 seconds.
-- The system should support at least 1,000 concurrent users.
+- The system should support at least 1,000 simultaneous users.
-- User data must be encrypted using industry-standard security protocols (e.g., HTTPS, SSL/TLS).
+- All user data must be encrypted using HTTPS.
-- The application must have 99.9% uptime availability.
+- The application should maintain 99.9% uptime.

 ---

 ## Use Case Diagrams

-Use Case Diagrams visualize the interactions between users (actors) and the system.
-They are essential in identifying user goals and the system’s intended functions.
+Use case diagrams provide a high-level view of how users interact with the system.
+They help visualize the system’s functionality and ensure all user scenarios are covered.

 **Actors:**
-- Guest User
+- Guest
 - Registered User
 - Admin